openebs/dynamic-localpv-provisioner/docs/quickstart.md

       cas.openebs.io/config: |
         - name: StorageType
           value: hostpath

-      ## Use this to set a custom hostpath directory
+      # - name: BasePath     # Use this to set a custom
-      # - name: BasePath
-      #   value: /mnt/data
+      #   value: /mnt/data   # hostpath directory

-      ## Use this to set a custom label for node selection
+      # - name: NodeAffinityLabel                   # Use this to set a custom
-      ## (e.g. when nodename tends to change)
-      # - name: NodeAffinityLabel
-      #   value: "openebs.io/custom-node-unique-id"
+      #   value: "openebs.io/custom-node-unique-id" # label for node selection
   provisioner: openebs.io/local
   reclaimPolicy: Delete
   ## It is necessary to have volumeBindingMode as WaitForFirstConsumer